TheMenerv/r-row-legacy/README.md

 ## Features

 - Create and fully manage the game canvas
-  - Work with your native resolution and engine can adapt the canvas scaling to take advantage of the full size available on the window
+  - Work with your native resolution that you have defined.
+Then it is able to automatically adjust the scaling of shown elements so your game can take your full screen length without image distorsion
   - or work on your fixed resolution
 - Automatic game loop with 3 steps (_update_, _draw_ and _drawUI_)
 - Simplest way to read the keyboard and mouse states.